-Obesity drugs give Danish economy a major boost
+Obesity Drugs Give Danish Economy A Major Boost

 "If it wasn't for Novo Nordisk there wouldn't have been any growth" in the first six months of the year, Danske Bank chief economist Las Olsen told AFP.

-The company's earnings have ballooned thanks to two in-demand prescription medications: type 2 diabetes drug Ozempic -- made famous by US celebrities for its weight loss side effects -- and obesity drug Wegovy.
+The company's earnings have ballooned thanks to two in-demand prescription medications: type 2 diabetes drug Ozempic -- made fambycelebrities for its weight loss side effects -- and obesity drug Wegovy.

 In the first half of 2023, Denmark's economy grew by 1.7 percent year-on-year, official data showed.